Delzant type theorem for torus-equivariantly embedded toric hypersurfaces: Delzant Polytopes of Torus-equivariantly Embedded Toric Hypersurfaces

 \subsection{The Proof of the first Main Theorem}

 In this section, we give a proof of the first main result.

-\begin{thm} If the Delzant polytope $\Delta$ is good with respect to the map $i_{V}^{\ast}$, then the rank of the Jacobian matrix $Df^{\lambda}$ is equal to one at any point for any vertex $\lambda$ of $\Delta$.
+\begin{thm} If $V$ is admissible with respect to $\Delta$, then the rank of the Jacobian matrix $Df^{\lambda}$ is equal to one at any point for any vertex $\lambda$ of $\Delta$.
 In particular, $\overline{C(V)}$ is a smooth complex hypersurface in the toric manifold $X$ corresponding to $\Delta$. \end{thm} \begin{proof} It is sufficient to consider each vertex of the Delznt polytope $\Delta$.

 If a vertex $\lambda$ of $\Delta$ is not a good vertex with respect to the map $i_{V}^{\ast}$, then the vertex $\lambda$ of $\Delta$ does not satisfy the condition (1) or (2) in Definition \ref{def: vertex and no direction vectors are perp}.
 If $\lambda$ does not satisfy the condition (2), i.e. $\mathcal{J}_{\lambda} \neq \emptyset$, then Corollary \ref{cor: vertical edge leads to nonsingular} tells us that $\overline{C_{\lambda}(V)}$ is nonsingular.
 If $\lambda$ does not satisfy the condition (1), then Corollary \ref{cor: not vertex leads to nonsingular} tells us that $\overline{C_{\lambda}(V)}$ is nonsingular.
 Thus, if a vertex $\lambda$ of $\Delta$ is not a good vertex with respect to the map $i_{V}^{\ast}$, then $\overline{C_{\lambda}(V)}$ is nonsingular.